 - First, Do No Harm (primum non nocere)

 - Treat The Whole Person (tolletotum)

 The problem with Naturopaths and Naturopathic Doctors – our promise

 Because the naturopathic approach differs from the traditional medicinal approach, there is often a barrier for the patient and the practitioner to really work together.

 We ensure that all the Naturopaths trained by us have, in addition to naturopathic knowledge, standard medical training to perform triage.
-So that patients who need a referral to a MD or even the hospital are always referred.
+So that a patient who needs a referral to an MD or even the hospital is always referred.

-We believe it is time for Natural Medicine and “Western” medicine work together to relieve the healthcare system, and teach people how to be more healthy!
+We believe it is time for Natural Medicine and “Western” medicine to work together to relieve the healthcare system and teach people how to be more healthy!